bambora/dev.bambora.com/source/includes/mobile/_bnpayment-android.md

 public boolean isValid();
 ```

-### Handle input and network request
+### Handling user input and network requests

-Once you have your own shiny form set up you need to take the input from the form and send it to our back end for processing.
-This is done via the **registerCreditCard** method in **BNPaymentHandler**.
-This methods helps you with encrypting the card data and also helps you with the actual network call.
+Once you have your own shiny form set up, you need to encrypt the input from the form and send it to our back end for processing.

-#### Making the request
+### Making the request

+The exampe shows how to use the `registerCreditCard` method in `BNPaymentHandler` for encrypting and sending input data from your custom native credit card registration form to our back end for processing.

 ```java
 BNPaymentHandler.getInstance().registerCreditCard(